den-materials/project-03/README.md

 ### Project Planning Deliverables

-**You must review the following with your instructional team BEFORE lunch next Friday.**
+**You must review the following with your instructional team BEFORE lunch on Thursday, 2/1.**

 * **Scope:** What are you planning to build?
 What do you reasonably think you can implement in the time period?
 * **User Stories:** Who is your user?
 What features will your app have?
 Set up your project and user stories in <a href="https://trello.com" target="_blank">Trello</a> or in some other organized format.